LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 The most important timebox is the **Sprint**.
 It is a time span of two to four weeks (in most Teams it's 2 weeks).
 In this time the team works on the tasks they have themselves comitted to at the **Scrum Planning Meeting**.
-At the end of this time span the team should be able to present a product that can be potentially delivered to the cusomer.
-To achieve this goal there are several meetings that help to do the work organized and on the right time.
+At the end of this time span the team should be able to present a product that can be potentially delivered to the customer.

+The product should be (before the sprint ends):

+- thoroughly tested
+- documented (developer and customer documentation)
+- well developed (architecture, unit tests, design...)

+To achieve
+this goal there are several meetings that help to do the work organized and on the right time.